-The Right Equipment for Striped Bass Fishing
+What’s the Best Equipment for Striped Bass Fishing?

 Here’s what you should consider when choosing bait.
-Wobblers or rubber baits with a heavy lead head and strong action (action shad) are perfect for catching rockfish.
+Wobblers or rubber jigs with a heavy lead head and strong action (action shad) are perfect for catching rockfish.
 But crankbaits that emulate strong movement in the water also work great for striped bass fishing.
 Spinners or cicadas promise a high catch quota as well.

-To successfully fish striped bass, you should cast your bait as fast and aggressively as possible.
+To successfully fish striped bass, you should cast your lure as fast and aggressively as possible.
 If a fish has taken the bait, however, you need to concentrate!
 Since fish have a soft mouth, they are often lost at this point.
 That’s why you have to reel them in quickly, but with finesse.
 To do that, you should choose a fishing rod that’s not too stiff.
-Also, don’t adjust the brake too hard.
+Also, don’t adjust the brake too hard!

 Where Can You Catch Striped Bass?